nathangrigg/Latex.bbpackage/readme.md

     $ cd Packages
     $ git clone git://github.com/nathan11g/Latex.bbpackage.git

+Then compile the AppleScripts

+    $ cd Latex.bbpackage
+    $ ./build

-Since, at that point, you're already in the proper directory, you may want to open up the README markdown document, and INSTALL shell worksheet (to install software this package depends on)
+Since, at that point, you're already in the proper directory, you may want to open up the README markdown document.

-	$ bbedit Latex.bbpackage/readme.md
-	$ bbedit Latex.bbpackage/install.worksheet
+	$ bbedit readme.md

 Use `git pull` to download an updated version of the package.
+You will need to run the `build` script after each update.

 # Contents